V1EngineeringInc/V1EngineeringInc-Docs/docs/mpcnc/trucks.md

 ![!MPCNC aligning the drive train](https://www.v1engineering.com/wp-content/uploads/2020/06/Pulley-3.jpg){: width="400"}

 * Make sure the pulley is aligned with the idlers.
-* (optional) Add loctite to the grub screws, even a bit on the stepper shaft can help.
+* (optional) Add Loctite to the grub screws, even a bit on the stepper shaft can help.
 * Tighten the grub screw on the stepper shaft flat first.
 * Tighten the second grub screw.

 !!!
 Tip
     Loose pulleys are probably the number one issue we see on both the MPCNC and LowRider CNC builds.
 They cause all sort of erratic behavior and false "skipped steps".
 Take your time and do this correctly.
 Notice it does not say tighten the heck out of them.
-Get them on in the right order, directly on the flat, and loctite is your friend.
+Get them on in the right order, directly on the flat, and Loctite is your friend.

 ___